 - Former Mayor Oscar B. Goodman – Nominated by Regent Donald Sylvantee McMichael Sr. – Besides having the honor of being No. 1 Ambassador for tourism in Las Vegas and a renown criminal defense attorney, Goodman served three four-year terms as the “Happiest Mayor in the Universe” for Las Vegas.
 His accomplishments include the creation of Symphony Park, home to the Cleveland Clinic Lou Ruvo Center, The Smith Center for the Performing Arts, and the Discovery Children’s Museum.

 - Warren L. Lerude – Nominated by Regent Kevin J. Page – The Pulitzer Prize Winner in Journalism for Editorial Writing in 1977, Lerude, an alumnus of UNR, a professor of journalism emeritus (media law and media management) at the Reynolds School of Journalism, University of Nevada, Reno.
-Warren served Nevada journalism by leading efforts with UNR President Joe Crowley the journalism department to the Reynolds School of Journalism.
+Warren served Nevada journalism by leading efforts with UNR President Joe Crowley to elevate the journalism department to the Reynolds School of Journalism.
 Warren further served Nevada journalism by leading the legislative effort to establish a strong shield law protecting journalists’ confidential sources in investigative reporting.